 The sunset hovered beyond green fields and the swaying fronds of the willow tree.
 He stood on white pebbles and watched the light play across the heavens with a small smile.

-The ground shifted beneath his feet.
-White pebbles shifted to staring skulls beneath his heels.
-Harry struggled over them toward the sunset, but sunk further in with each step until cold bone surrounded him to his neck.
+The ground changed beneath his feet.
+White pebbles shifted to staring skulls below his heels.
+Harry struggled over them toward the sunset, but sank further in with each step until cold bone closed about his neck.

 ‘You won’t make it.’
 Fleur crouched on the roots of the tree.
-The azure silk of her dress stretched across her knees; her blue eyes unreadable behind a veil of silver hair.
-A gleaming, sapphire-studded tiara perched upon her head.
+The azure silk of her dress stretched across her knees, her blue eyes unreadable behind a veil of silver hair, and a gleaming, sapphire-studded tiara perched upon her head.
 ‘You don’t just get to waltz off after your wishes, mon Cœur.
 There’s a price to be paid.
 A pound of flesh.’

-Harry struggled, but only sank a little further.
+Harry struggled, but only sank further.
 ‘I’m too heavy.’

-He slipped his wand from sleeve and stared at the slim length of ebony.
-His stomach knotted and churned.
+He slipped his wand from his sleeve and stared at the slim length of ebony, his stomach knotting and churning.
 ‘A pound of flesh,’ he whispered.
 ‘Can’t you pull me out?’

-She shook her head and the red light flashed upon the silver tiara and its gemstones.
+She shook her head, the red light flashing upon the silver tiara and its gemstones.
 ‘I can’t reach you.’
 Fleur looked back toward the sunset.
 ‘We’re missing it, mon Cœur.’

 I can’t lose it.